synchronisation

 Synchronisation is a well-known phenomenon that plays a key role in physics, biology, and neuroscience, to cite a few.
-A typical example is when people in an audience clap in unison, because of their (audio and visual) interactions, or when heart cells synchronise to make the heart beat.
-A lot of theoretical work exists on synchronisation, but mostly considers pairwise interactions.
+Typical examples are when people clap in unison at the end of a concert, or when heart cells synchronise to make the heart beat.
+My research on synchronisation focuses on the effects of two ingredients: (1) higher-order interactions, that is when oscillators interact in groups, and (2) time-varying parameters,

-Evidence suggests, though, that higher-order interactions, i.e. between more than two units a time, are important to fully capture complex processes.
-To study this, we consider generalisations of the Kuramoto mode, where we include interactions terms between two or more oscilators.
+Evidence suggests, though, that higher-order interactions are important to fully capture complex processes.
+To study this, we consider generalisations of the Kuramoto model, where we include interactions terms between two or more oscilators.
+See my othr work on higher-order networks here.

 References